 Within Europe there are Schengen and non-Schengen countries.
 The visa requirements will differ between these 2 zones, so it is important to first of all know which type of visa you will need.

-These are governed on a country by country level.
+These are governed on a country-by-country level.
 The best advice for visiting non-Schengen visa areas is to refer to Smartraveller and check the most current visa information for that country.

 This is a unified system across all 29 Schengen area countries.